NeuroByte

 This is a legitimate concern with consumer chatbots that are designed to answer anything.
 Business-grade AI is different.
 NeuroDesk operates inside guardrails: it only talks about your services, your pricing rules, your service area, and your scheduling.
 If a customer asks something outside its scope, it takes a message or routes the call to a human.

-McKinsey research on enterprise AI adoption consistently points to the same conclusion: AI deployed with narrow scope and clear boundaries outperforms general-purpose tools for business tasks.
+A consistent lesson from enterprise AI adoption is that AI deployed with narrow scope and clear boundaries outperforms general-purpose tools for business tasks.
 We design every NeuroByte deployment that way.

 Concern #5: "What about cybersecurity threats?"

-Small businesses are a top target for cyberattacks — Forbes has reported that nearly half of all cyberattacks hit small businesses, largely because they lack dedicated IT teams.
+Small businesses are a top target for cyberattacks - a large share of attacks hit small businesses, largely because they lack dedicated IT teams.
 Ironically, this is an argument for managed automation, not against it.
 A platform built and monitored by professionals is significantly harder to breach than a patchwork of spreadsheets, free tools, and shared passwords on sticky notes.

 The honest summary